Search

 Here is a video to help further display the unit.
 Enjoy!

-(0) Matching Pump Rotation
+(0) Determining Direction of Pump Shaft Rotation

 How do I match my pump rotation?
 This is a commonality that we address on almost a daily basis but many people do not understand how to accomplish this task.
 At Dultmeier Sales we are glad to help out and explain over the phone or you can get your answer right here: